-One of our goals is to provide a consistent and reliable experience for readers.
-The goal of any article can generally be summarized by this question:
+TPG aims to provide readers with a consistent and reliable experience.
+The goal of any article can generally be summarized by these questions:

 - Wording itself focuses on brevity and precision.

 - Procedure guides have some content (such as a sample opnote) separated to keep the main article readable.
 Some related procedures are broken up if their combination makes the article unfocused.

 - All links/references/videos/etc should get straight to the point.